-Baltics mark 30th anniversary of key anti-Soviet protest
+Baltics mark 30th anniversary of anti-Soviet human chain

 In the Latvian capital of Riga, the three Baltic prime ministers will lay wreaths at the foot of a freedom monument.

-The chain has inspired others, including a 2008 human chain in Tbilisi, the capital of Georgia, where a crowd of at least 100,000 people jammed Tbilisi’s main avenue.
+The chain has inspired others, including a 2008 human chain in Tbilisi, the capital of Georgia.
+Five years later, the “Catalan Way” created a of 400-kilometer (250-mile) long human chain in support of secession from Spain.

 In Hong-Kong, protesters planned Friday to form a 40-kilometer (25-mile) human chain to demand more freedoms from China, saying it was inspired by the “Baltic Way.”